KartikJare/File-Packer-Unpacker-in-C/README.md

     char FileName[100]; // Original name of the file int Filesize;       // Size of the file in bytes };

 🚀 Usage

 1. Compilation
-Use gcc to compile the source code:
+Use gcc to compile the source code: gcc Package&unpackage.c -o mypacker

-Bash
-gcc Package&unpackage.c -o mypacker
-2. Packing Files
+3. Packing Files
 To bundle files from a directory into a single archive:

-Bash
 ./mypacker pack <Source_Directory> <Output_Archive_Name>

 Example: ./mypacker pack ./my_docs archive.dat

 3. Unpacking Files
 To extract files from an archive into a new directory:

-Bash
 ./mypacker unpack <Archive_Name> <Destination_Directory>

 Example: ./mypacker unpack archive.dat ./extracted_files

 📝 Logic Overview

 Packing Process (PackFiles)
 Opens the target directory using opendir() and iterates through entries via readdir().